UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 ~~~

 Both coding strategies that are used for core arguments can also appear with
 adjuncts.
-Bare nominal adjuncts are rare, the exception being durational
+Bare nominal adjuncts are rare, the exception being
 temporal adjuncts.
 In contrast, the preposition _a_ can be used with various
 directional and temporal adjuncts.